RizkiMufrizal/openapi-validator/README.md

 # Open API Validator

-This library was created to complement the latest version of Axway.
+This library was created to complement the latest version of Axway API Gateway.
 This library is inspired by [openapi-validator](https://github.com/Axway-API-Management-Plus/openapi-validator).

 # Build